eikek/emil/modules/microsite/src/main/tut/ext/jsoup.md

 # {{ page.title }}

 The module `emil-jsoup` can be used for easier dealing with html mails.
-It uses the famous [jsoup](https://jsoup.org) library to read the html.
+It is based on the famous [jsoup](https://jsoup.org) library.

 ## Usage